Relationship between education and HIV/AIDS

 Education is recognized as a social determinant of health.
 Education has also been identified as a social vaccine against contracting HIV.
 Research suggests a negative linear relationship between educational attainment (years of education) and HIV infection rate, especially the educational attainment of women and girls.

 The United Nations Educational, Scientific, and Cultural Organization (UNESCO) aims to ensure all individuals, in and out of formal education, have access to comprehensive HIV education.
 UNESCO is a founding cosponsor of UNAIDS, and in conjunction with partner agencies UNESCO published the International Technical Guidance on Sexuality Education in 2018.
-This report provides evidence-based guidelines for developing and implementing comprehensive sexuality education curriculum for young people.
+This report provides evidence-based guidelines for developing and implementing comprehensive sex education curriculum for young people.

 Availability of HIV/AIDS information

 Education is a strong factor in improving population health by building in individuals the capacity to process and understand risks related to the HIV/AIDS pandemic.
-Poor information hinders individuals from analyzing their behavioural choices by masking potential health risks.

-Inadequate information becomes a risk factor for the spread of sexually transmitted diseases.
-The mischaracterization of HIV/AIDS as a homosexual disease has led higher status heterosexuals that participate in risky sexual behaviour to continue without considering the risk of infection.
+Inadequate information becomes a risk factor for the spread of sexually transmitted diseases (STDs).
+The mischaracterization of HIV/AIDS as a homosexual disease has led higher status heterosexuals that participate in risky sexual behavior to continue without considering the risk of infection.

 Data analysis collected in Sydney, Australia in 2007 found that within 236 adults, age 20 to 65, respondents were concerned about risks of HIV/AIDS transmitted through casual contact, leading to disapproval of homosexuality and drug use.
 In contrast, highly educated respondents were shown to be less likely to overestimate the possibility of HIV transmission through casual contact compared to respondents with a lower level education.

 In a 2011 study, 1 in 4 students aged 16 and above in England stated they had learned nothing about HIV/AIDS in school, even though learning about sexually transmitted diseases is compulsory for secondary school students in England and Wales.